Sidra DeKoven Ezrahi: Early life and education

-DeKoven Ezrahi is the daughter of Janet and Herman DeKoven.
+Sidra DeKoven Ezrahi is the daughter of Janet and Herman DeKoven.
 Her mother was a social worker born in Ostrowiec, Poland, who at age 12 immigrated to the United States with her family.
 Her father was a lawyer born in Chicago, Illinois.

-Ezrahi was born in Washington D.C. and grew up in Highland Park, Illinois.
-She attended Wellesley College and spent her junior year at the Hebrew University, where she completed her bachelor's degree in English and Political Science (1966).
-Ezrahi returned to the United States and received her M.A.
+DeKoven Ezrahi was born in Washington D.C. and grew up in Highland Park, Illinois.
+She attended Wellesley College and spent her junior year at the Hebrew University, where she subsequently completed her bachelor's degree in English and Political Science (1966).
+DeKoven Ezrahi returned to the United States and received her M.A.
 (1968) and PhD (1976) in English and American literature from Brandeis University..

 Career

-In 1978, Ezrahi was appointed head of the literature section at the Institute for Contemporary Jewry at the Hebrew University.
+In 1978, DeKoven Ezrahi was appointed head of the literature section at the Institute for Contemporary Jewry at the Hebrew University.
 She also taught at the Rothberg School for Overseas Students at Hebrew University and served as the head of the Department of Humanities at the "Mechina", the University's academic preparatory program.
-In 2008, Ezrahi joined the Hebrew University's department of General and Comparative Literature.
-In 2011 she retired as full professor.
+In 2008, Ezrahi joined the Hebrew University's Department of General and Comparative Literature.
+In 2011 she retired as Full Professor.

+She was visiting professor at Yale University, Princeton University, University of Michigan, Dartmouth, University of Toronto and Susquehanna University.

-DeKoven Ezrahi served as an academic advisor to the Jewish Museum in New York (1999-2000); she received grants from the Memorial Foundation for Jewish Culture and from the National Endowment for the Humanities (NEH).
-In 2007, DeKoven Ezrahi was awarded the Guggenheim Fellowship for her project "Jerusalem and the Poetics of Return".
+DeKoven Ezrahi served as academic advisor to the Jewish Museum in New York (1999-2000); she received grants from the Memorial Foundation for Jewish Culture and from the National Endowment for the Humanities (NEH).
+In 2007, DeKoven Ezrahi was awarded the Guggenheim Fellowship for her project on Jerusalem (see publications, below).

-Ezrahi has been a member of the editorial boards of Tikkun, History and Memory and Teoriya u-vikoret (Hebrew).
+DeKoven Ezrahi has been a member of the editorial boards of Tikkun, History and Memory and Teoriya u-vikoret (Hebrew).
 She has written reviews and opinion pieces for The New Republic, Haaretz, Tikkun, Salmagundi and others.
-She is a peace activist in Israel and when the First Intifada broke out she was one of the initiators of a dialogue group in Jerusalem with Palestinian residents of Beit Sahour.